yk-liu/yk-liu.github.io/dataset/scene.md

 For now the data are available only to competition participants of [Lifelong SLAM Challenge]({{site.url}}{{site.baseurl}}/competition/SLAM.html) with IROS 2019.
+[Register the competition](http://sv.mikecrm.com/jTS0wi7) to get the dataset at the earliest!

 ## Robot and Sensors